Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-cloud/regions-ip-addresses.md

 ### Static IP addresses

-<Constant name="cloud" />, like many cloud services, relies on underlying AWS cloud infrastructure for operations.
-While we can offer static URLs for access, we cannot provide a list of IP addresses to configure connections due to the nature of AWS cloud services.
+<Constant name="cloud" />, is hosted on AWS, Azure, and the Google Cloud Platform (GCP).
+While we can offer static URLs for access, we cannot provide a list of IP addresses to configure connections due to the nature of these cloud services.

-* Dynamic IP addresses &mdash; <Constant name="cloud" /> infrastructure uses Amazon Web Services (AWS). <Constant name="cloud" /> offers static URLs for streamlined access, but the dynamic nature of cloud services means the underlying IP addresses change occasionally.
-AWS manages the IP ranges and may change them according to their operational and security needs.
+* Dynamic IP addresses &mdash; <Constant name="cloud" /> offers static URLs for streamlined access, but the dynamic nature of cloud services means the underlying IP addresses change occasionally.
+The cloud service provider manages the IP ranges and may change them according to their operational and security needs.

 * Using hostnames for consistent access &mdash; To ensure uninterrupted access, we recommend that you use <Constant name="cloud" /> services using hostnames.
 Hostnames provide a consistent reference point, regardless of any changes in underlying IP addresses.
 We are aligning with an industry-standard practice employed by organizations such as Snowflake.